npr-nlp/npr-nlp-project/brian_notes.md

         - include a MD file explaining clean/prep?
         - do we need to do more prep to clearly label hosts vs. non-hosts?
         - POS (parts of speech analysis)?
 This is going to be unrealistic to have time for
+        - Is utterance a worthwhile feature? scale it
     - Explore
         - Wordclouds-> break down by year? or for the time periods around big events?
         - Clustering?
 Is there any cluster that makes intuitive sense?
 Number of speakers in a given article, for instance?